 Casper is a popular bed-in-a-box brand, and we’ve taken a look at the Original, Essential, and Wave models.
 Today, we’re going to be unboxing a brand new member of the Casper family with the Casper Hybrid.

-It often comes as a surprise they can fit an innerspring queen mattress in a box this size, but it’s actually very common.
-So, let’s take a look at what we’ve got here.
+It often comes as a surprise they can fit an innerspring queen mattress in a box this size, but it’s actually common.
+Let’s take a look at what we’ve got here.

 Casper Hybrid Initial Impressions